NelsonAlemanMoreno/ConceptArt/README.md

 ### A2: Anatomy
 render a series of anatomical studies on a sliding scale of stylization of the head, hands and body.
-There are 3 files consisting of aforementioned body parts A2: AnatomyB-(body), A2: AnatomyF-(hands), A2: AnatomyH-(head).
+There are 3 files consisting of aforementioned body parts
+* A2: AnatomyB - body
+* A2: AnatomyF - hands
+* A2: AnatomyH - head

 Each file uses different reference images to detail 3 different levels of stylization realistic, semi stylized, fullly stylized.

 ### A3: Fashion/Cloth